 “I knew something was up so I went and hid at a friend’s house.
 I did not want to leave the country; I loved it.”

 It turned out that soldiers had been at Zach’s house looking for him.
-This time, it was his sister who was raped by the soldiers for no reason.
+This time, it was his sister who was raped by the soldiers.
 His brother who was killed had some ties to the Kurdish political parties, but Zach had done nothing wrong.
 He felt empty and wanted to commit suicide, but realised that would cause unbearable pain to his family.
 Zach could only conclude that he and his family had been targeted because of his brother’s involvement with Kurdish political parties.
-The hard-line ‘Islamic Republic’ was ruthless with anyone who opposed them, torturing and murdering with no compassion or remorse.
-But Zach was completely innocent of any political involvement and despite the brutal regime, he had been a good Muslim and had not opposed the regime.
+The hard-line Shia ‘Islamic Republic’ was ruthless with anyone who opposed them, including other Muslims, torturing and murdering with no compassion or remorse.
+Zach was completely innocent of any political involvement and despite the brutal regime, he had been a good Muslim and had not opposed the regime.
+Neither had the rest of his family.
 It seemed that nobody was safe.

 There was no alternative but to flee the country.
 After packing some essentials, Zach took the Bible and headed for the mountains crossing the border into Iraq.
-He stopped in the middle of nowhere for a rest, took out his book and read in it.
+He stopped in the middle of nowhere for a rest, took out his book and began to read the New Testament.
 He says,

 “When I came to Matthew 11:28, ‘Come to me all who are heavy laden and weary and I will give you rest,’ I was shocked and did not know what to think because the book kind of read my mind.
 It had what my heart longed for.
 I found what I was looking for.
 I found what met my personal needs.
 Right there in the middle of the night I gave my life to Jesus Christ.
 I couldn’t believe the changes that were happening inside of me.
 I felt a kind of peace that could not be expressed by words.
 I was relieved.
 I could feel all of the weight that I felt on my shoulders coming off.
 I now understood God and what he was like.
 It was a good thing that I did not commit suicide.
 The Lord had a plan for me.
 I now knew who Jacob was – an angel.
-It was very hard to believe.
-I myself found it hard to believe.
-But an angel would be the best answer.”
+It was very hard to believe, but an angel would be the best answer.”

 Zach’s life changed dramatically after he became a Christian.